i502Club/OS_Square/readme.md

 * All the contributors to [DNN](https://github.com/dnnsoftware/Dnn.Platform) & [OpenStore]( https://github.com/openstore-ecommerce/OpenStore)

 ## Contribute
  Don't bogart the code(i502 forced pun).
-Pass it around(last one I promise).
+Pass it around(i502 double down, last one I promise and you shouldn't be doing that now anyhow).
 You can create an issue or submit a pull request to help make the plugin work better.